maxboro/guesser-game/README.md

 n_lives: 3
 logging: 1
 fast_logging: 0
+reminder_period: 500
+max_n_reminds: 3
 Read all
 Settings are loaded.

+Reminds are enabled
 Logging is enabled
 Safe logging mode
-write you guess: 4
+write you guess: 1
 Nope.
-This is not a 4
+This is not a 1
 write you guess: 2
 Nope.
 This is not a 2
-write you guess: 1
+write you guess: 3
 Nope.
-This is not a 1
+This is not a 3
 No more lives
 End of game loop
 Wanna rerun? y / n: y